 Researchers said emphatically that swapping a sugar-sweetened beverage — including soda or fruit juice — for a glass of water every day is a potential strategy to decrease a person’s risk of obesity, type 2 diabetes, metabolic syndrome, and more.

-About 35 percent of adult Americans are obese, so experts are seeking meaningful and lasting ways to help improve the health of the nation.
+About of adult Americans are obese, so experts are seeking meaningful and lasting ways to help improve the health of the nation.
 Currently, about 30 percent of American adults drink one or more sugar-sweetened beverage a day.

 Sodas and other sugary drinks have been the nutritional target for years as cities take a public health approach to beverages spiked with sugars and artificial sweeteners.

 Former New York City mayor Michael Bloomberg attempted to ban oversized sodas, and Philadelphia recently passed a per-ounce soda tax.